dave-shawley/devpi-cookbook/README.md

 Include this recipe in the `run_list` to install the devpi server.
 It will also create the daemon user and administrative group if necessary.

-#### devpi::runit
-Include this recipe to manage the devpi server using a [runit] script.
-It will install runit globally if necessary and configure a devpi server job.

 #### devpi::nginx
 Include this recipe to expose the devpi-server using [nginx] as a front-end server.